Community Resource Division

 You can also submit tips through the web.
 Tips submitted through the web are anonymous as well.

-Drug Tip Line
+Anonymous Crime Tip Line

 If you have information on drug activity in the South Salt Lake community, call the Drug Tip Line at the number listed above.
-Leave pertinent information on the answering machine such as location, names, license plate numbers, descriptions, etc.
+Leave pertinent information on the answering machine such as location, dates, times, names, license plate numbers, descriptions, etc.